dreamuth/Jms101/markdown/05-Subscription.md

     final Session session =
         connection.createSession(false, Session.CLIENT_ACKNOWLEDGE);
 ```
 Note: With this acknowledgment mode, the client acknowledges a consumed message by calling the message's acknowledge method.
-Acknowledging a consumed message acknowledges all messages that the session has consumed.

 #### Message Acknowledgments